 What is Round Robin Call Routing?

-Round robin call routing is an advanced call routing technique where an incoming call is sent evenly across different agents or reps.
+Round robin call routing (also known as round robin phone system) is an advanced call routing technique where an incoming call is sent evenly across different agents or reps.
 In other words, it sends calls down a predetermined list of receivers.
 This call routing technique uses an ACD or IVR system to route incoming calls within a business and improve caller experience.

 How Does Round Robin Routing Work?